-The Anticoagulation Clinic at UMass Memorial Medical Center helps patients monitor and manage medications taken to prevent blood clots.
+The Anticoagulation Clinic at UMass Memorial Medical Center is recognized as a Center of Excellence from the Anticoagulation Forum, a national organization.
+The clinic helps patients monitor and manage medications taken to prevent blood clots.

 Many patients with conditions such as atrial fibrillation, deep vein thrombosis, pulmonary embolism or other hereditary conditions will require the use of anticoagulants, also called blood thinners, to prevent clots from forming.

 Treatment to Prevent Blood Clots: What to Expect

 Our Anticoagulation Clinic in Worcester, MA, works closely with physicians and staff to ensure safe and effective anticoagulation therapy that is uniquely tailored for each patient.
 When your physician refers you to the center, your visit will include:

 - Meeting with a nurse practitioner to review your health history, identify medications, and evaluate length and safety of treatment